Center for Teaching and Learning

 While “good” discussions can be a powerful tool for encouraging student learning, successful discussions rarely happen spontaneously.
 Preparing ahead of time will help you delineate a clear focus for the discussion and set well-defined parameters.
 This will enable the class to address important topics from multiple perspectives, thus increasing students’ curiosity for, and engagement with, course content.

 Large classes (100+ students) should not be limited exclusively to lecture-based teaching.
-Many instructors in small classes have successful strategies for encouraging active participation, but it can be difficult to translate these strategies to a large class format.
-In a large class, however, participation can be designed to get students actively solving problems, interacting with one another and the instructor, and processing course material.
+In a large class participation can be designed to get students actively solving problems, interacting with one another and the instructor, and processing course material.

 In-classroom technologies—podium-based computers, wireless, real-time response systems (e.g., clickers), and web-based tools (e.g., blogs, online forums, wikis, podcasts, etc.)—continue to change rapidly.
 These tools have a high potential for supporting student learning in creative and innovative ways when properly aligned with the instructor’s learning objectives and course content.